arslansD/Data/README.md

 ## Description:

 This assignment is based on developing a Library Database using Java Programming Language.
-For that I used Java GUI (Graphical User Interface) in this development so that it will become more users friendly to interact.
+For that we used Java GUI (Graphical User Interface) in this development so that it is user-friendly to interact.
 We also added Postgres database to store important data related to the project.

 ### Team Members: